 The Pembrokeshire coast is a mecca for sea cliff climbing, with more recorded routes now than the whole of Snowdonia!
-The area can be roughly split into the steep limestone cliffs of the South (which is then split East/West and further subdivided into smaller sections of coast), and the hard sandstone in the North, typified by bold slab climbs.
+The area is split here by the divisions in the current series of definitive guidebooks by the Climbers Club:

-The vast bulk of the climbs here are tidal sea cliffs, and the Bristol channel has a notoriously large tidal range (second in the word!), so it is imperative to check the tide tables when planning a visit.
-Also note that a large section of South Pembroke is a military firing range, and access is limited to times when live firing drills are not being carried out.
-Climbing on Range West is only permitted after attending a briefing session with the MOD.
+The vast majority of the climbs here are tidal sea cliffs, and the Bristol channel has a notoriously large tidal range (second in the word!), so it is imperative to check the tide tables when planning a visit.

 The M4 is the main access to South Wales from England.
 When that runs out, continue along A roads, depending on which area you intend to visit.